earthly/website/blog/_posts/2023-10-10-npm-vs-npx-vs-pnmp.md

     This article compares npx, npm, and pnpm, three popular tools for managing JavaScript projects.
 It discusses their features, use cases, and when to use or not use each tool.
 last_modified_at: 2023-10-06
 ---
-**This article discusses tools for managing JavaScript.
-Earthly simplifies the build process for developers using npm, npx, or pnpm through containerization.
-[Learn more](/).**
+**JavaScript management tools are crucial for integrating with CI workflows.
+Earthly streamlines this integration by effectively merging npm, npx, or pnpm with the dependability of containerized builds.
+[Learn more about Earthly](/).**

 If you've worked with JavaScript-based projects, you've likely used [npm](https://www.npmjs.com/), [npx](https://docs.npmjs.com/cli/v7/commands/npx/), or [pnpm](https://pnpm.io) to manage your project's dependencies and scripts.
 Each of these tools offers a unique set of features that are suited to different types and scales of projects.